 Is the above line of code incorrect?
-If not than what's the benefit of creating WebDriver type reference variable.
+If not then what’s the benefit of creating WebDriver type reference variable.
 In this post, we will answer all these questions in detail.
-But first of all let's see what is WebDriver.
+But first of all, let’s see what is WebDriver.

 Take for example the ChromeDriver, it is developed by the guys from Chromium team, the developers of the Selenium project don’t have to worry about the implementation details of these drivers.

 Is this correct – WebDriver driver = new WebDriver();?

 No, the above statement is incorrect as WebDriver is an interface and in java we cannot instantiate an interface.
 Also, logically speaking, saying we want to launch WebDriver doesn’t make any sense as we haven’t specified any particualr browser that needs to be launched.

 Is this correct – FirefoxDriver driver = new FirefoxDriver();?

 Yes, it is perfectly correct.
 FirefoxDriver is an implementing class of WebDriver interface and the above statement will launch the Firefox browser.

 Now, the question arises, why do we need to create a reference variable of type WebDriver?

 Having a reference variable of type WebDriver allows us to assign the driver object to different browser specific drivers.
 Thus allowing multi-browser testing by assigning the driver object to any of the desired browser.
 For details check our tutorial on Multi browser testing using Selenium.